newpascal-ccr/mORMot/readme.md

-This repository is **DEPRECATED** (all modifications are merged into officiall mORMot)

-Please use officiall [mORMor repository](https://github.com/synopse/mORMot) instead.
+This repository is used as latest stable mORMot for latest NewPascal release ([release branch](https://github.com/newpascal-ccr/mORMot/tree/release) of this repository)